Skip to main content

 Several risk factors for cancer of the vulva have been identified, and we are beginning to understand how these factors can cause cells in the vulva to become cancerous.

-Researchers have made a lot of progress in understanding how certain changes in DNA can cause normal cells to become cancerous.
-DNA is the chemical that carries the instructions for nearly everything our cells do.
+Researchers have made progress in understanding how certain changes in DNA can cause normal cells to become cancerous.
+DNA is the substance that carries the instructions for nearly everything our cells do.
 We usually look like our parents because they are the source of our DNA.
 However, DNA affects more than our outward appearance.
-Some genes (parts of our DNA) contain instructions for controlling when our cells grow and divide.
+Some genes (parts of our DNA) have instructions that control when our cells grow and divide.

 • Certain genes that promote cell division are called oncogenes.